Elyk-Adnuram/Password-Generator/README.md

 # Password Generator

-Designed with a mobile first approach.
-This application generates a password based on the selected inclusion options chosen by the user.
+This application generates a random password based on the selected inclusion options chosen by the user.

+## Tech Stack

+**Client:** Javascript, HTML5, Vanilla CSS

+## Deployment

+Live version can be viewed at: https://elyk-adnuram.github.io/Password-Generator/

+## Lessons Learned

+What did you learn while building this project?
+What challenges did you face and how did you overcome them?

+Learned how to use the Window: navigator property to copy data to the clipboard.
+Learned how to implement the Array.from and Array.some methods to ensure that a checkbox is ticked before attempting to generate a password.
+Encounted a Merge conflict in Git and used the Git documentation to resolve the conflict.